Normandy and Brittany LUXURY Trip

 B - L - D

 Day 11 | DEPARTURE BY TRAIN FROM LA BAULE TO CDG OR PARIS

 Saturday, September 9, 2018

 You will spend a leisurely morning in La Baule.
 You may stroll along the beach, perhaps do some “pêche a pied” – literally “fishing by foot” – in front of our hotel for crabs and clams at low tide, or do some shopping in this lively resort.

-Our last lunch together will be in the small harbor of Le Pouliguen before you board the train in La Baule.
-The train arrives at CDG airport at 9:11 pm.
-You will spend the night at CDG and depart the next morning.
+Our last lunch together will be in the small harbor of Le Pouliguen before boarding a train late afternoon from La Baule to CDG airport to spend the night at CDG.
 Alternatively, you may take the train to Paris which arrives there at 7:20 pm.